laristra/tangram/doc/main_page.md

 - [LAPACKE](https://https://github.com/Reference-LAPACK/lapack/tree/master/LAPACKE) 3.8.0+
 - [Boost](https://www.boost.org) 1.68.0+ **or** [Thrust](https://thrust.github.io/) 1.8.1+

-In addition to the minimum set of libraries, Tangram has been known to work with version 1.0.0 of the [Jali](https://github.com/lanl/jali).
+In addition to the minimum set of libraries, Tangram is known to work with version 1.0.0 of the [Jali](https://github.com/lanl/jali).

 Distributed parallelism of Tangram is currently supported through MPI;